hericlesme/undistro/website/src/util/docs/index.md

 ### Tagging AWS Resources

 Cluster API itself does tag AWS resources it creates.
-The **sigs.k8s.io/cluster-api-provider-aws/cluster/<cluster-name>** (where *<cluster-name>* matches the *metadata.name* field of the Cluster object) tag, with a value of **owned**, tells Cluster API that it has ownership of the resource.
+The **sigs.k8s.io/cluster-api-provider-aws/cluster/{cluster-name}** (where *{cluster-name}* matches the *metadata.name* field of the Cluster object) tag, with a value of **owned**, tells Cluster API that it has ownership of the resource.
 In this case, Cluster API will modify and manage the lifecycle of the resource.

 When consuming existing AWS infrastructure, the Cluster API AWS provider does not require any tags to be present.
 The absence of the tags on an AWS resource indicates to Cluster API that it should not modify the resource or attempt to manage the lifecycle of the resource.

 However, the built-in Kubernetes AWS cloud provider doesn’t  require certain tags in order to function properly.
-Specifically, all subnets where Kubernetes nodes reside should have the **kubernetes.io/cluster/<cluster-name>** tag present.
+Specifically, all subnets where Kubernetes nodes reside should have the **kubernetes.io/cluster/{cluster-name}** tag present.
 Private subnets should also have the **kubernetes.io/role/internal-elb** tag with a value of **1**, and public subnets should have the **kubernetes.io/role/elb** tag with a value of **1**.
 These latter two tags help the cloud provider understand which subnets to use when creating load balancers.

 # 6 - Cluster